Get Matched With Healthcare Administration Colleges

 Certification and Continuing Education Requirements

-Human Resource Management Certificate Program
+HR Management Certificate Program

+This certification is aimed at professionals who have been in the field for several years.
+The SHRM program offers both peer discussion and expert guidance so that you and your HR peers are able to retain more and learn more quickly.
 You will learn the different human resources competencies: ethical practice, leadership, relationship management, business acumen, global and cultural effectiveness, and communication skills.

-Certifications are valid for three years and you must rectify every three years via demonstrated professional development or retaking the exam.
+This certification is valid for three years and you must rectify every three years via demonstrated professional development or retaking the exam.

-Find Online Healthcare Human Resource Administration Programs
+Find Online Healthcare HR Administration Programs

-Human Resource Management
+Human Resources Management

 SHRM Senior Certified Professional (SHRM-SCP)

 Intended for senior HR professionals, this certification is focused on guiding you in developing strategies and polishing your leadership skills in human resources.
-The study course includes development of organizational goals as well as performance metrics and analysis.
+The study course includes development of organizational goals, as well as performance metrics and analysis.

 The exam itself is composed of 150 scored questions.
 They are knowledge-based and also require you to demonstrate situational judgment.